Alexamig/Light-Switch-Master-Slave-blueprint/README.md

 # Home Assistant Master/Slave Motion Automation Blueprint

 A universal blueprint for managing `light` and `switch` entities with comprehensive fail-safe protection based on motion sensors and timers.
-Slaves can be mixed domains (light and switch).
+Devices of the type (light or switch) can be used as master devices.
+Mixed devices of the same type (light and switch) can be used as slave devices at once.

 ## ⭐ CORE LOGIC